Hi! I’m Rose Lagacé, a Toronto-based production designer and the editor of Art Departmental.

 I thank you for coming along for the ride, and I genuinely look forward to learning and growing together with all of you.

 Rose Lagacé is a production designer based in Toronto, Canada.
-Rose made a choice to pursue filmmaking at the age of fourteen and later graduated from Niagara College of Applied Arts & Technology having studied film theory and art history before moving to Toronto in 2005.
+Rose chose to pursue filmmaking at the age of fourteen and later graduated from Niagara College of Applied Arts & Technology having studied film theory and art history before moving to Toronto to pursue filmmaking.

-Dipping her toes onto various film and television productions as a production assistant allowed Rose to quickly find her calling in the art department.
-Since then, Rose has had the opportunity to production design several feature films including the indie gem At Home By Myself… With You, the Canadian Film Centre’s Old Stock, TIFF Official Selection Wet Bum, and teen hit Almost Adults, which is now available on Netflix.
+Dipping her toes onto various film and television productions as a production assistant allowed Rose to quickly learn the lay of the land and find her calling in the art department.
+Since those early days, Rose has had the opportunity to production design several independent feature films including the indie gem At Home By Myself… With You, the CFC’s Old Stock, TIFF Official Selection Wet Bum, and the teen hit Almost Adults, which is now available on Amazon Prime Video.

-Also, Rose has designed several TV movies including Hallmark’s Love on a Limb, Lifetime’s The Stepchild, and Space’s Mystic.
-Recently, she has production designed Amy Jo Johnson’s comedy feature directorial debut, The Space Between, and the dramatic thriller Ordinary Days, a feature film told in three acts by three different directors.
+Rose has designed several TV movies including films for CBC, Hallmark, Lifetime, and the Space network.
+She also production designed Amy Jo Johnson’s comedy feature directorial debut, The Space Between, the dramatic thriller Ordinary Days, a feature film told in three acts by three different directors, as well as, Trouble in the Garden, a story involving the devastating after-effects of the Sixties Scoop.

-Currently Rose is hard at work production designing season 4 of the critically acclaimed series, the Baroness von Sketch Show, airing in fall 2019 on IFC and CBC.
+Most recently, Rose had the pleasure of production designing season four of the award-winning critically acclaimed series, the Baroness von Sketch Show, which will air in Fall 2019 on IFC and CBC.

 I’m a huge fan of the book High Fidelity and the movie of the same name starring John Cusack.
 Who isn’t, right?
 Just for fun, here are my all-time top five, top fives.
 My answers change regularly depending on my mood.
 Things that don’t change: my absolute love of High Fidelity and Bruce Springsteen.